dgelsin/QBB_Puerto_Rico_2016/README.md

 > 3. Thought question: Why are there still overepresented sequences in the trimmed reads?

 Everything else looks in order.
-QC is over and now it is time to start the RNA-seq alignment.
+QC is over and now it is time to start the RNA-seq alignment. :+1:

+- [x] Quality control of RNA-seq reads
+- [ ] RNA-seq alignment and quantitation
+- [ ] Module 3: D.E. analysis & data visualization

 [[file:///Users/DRG/Dropbox/Screenshots/Screenshot%202016-05-06%2016.43.28.png]]